 If you are interested in astronomy and stargazing why not visit The Star Disc, situated at the top of Stoney Wood, near Wirksworth.
 It is a stunning space created by local artist Aidan Shingler to celebrate the wonders of the night sky.

 The stunning StarDisc spans 12 metres.
 Carved into black granite is a star chart that mirrors the northern hemisphere’s night sky.
 The stone circle is inscribed with the constellations, their names, and a depiction of the Milky Way.
 Contrasting with the dark stone star chart is a perimeter of silver granite with 12 seats which represent the months of the year.
 Best viewed y night, 72 lights illuminate the StarDisc, powered by our nearest star – the Sun.

 In close proximity to the StarDisc are six Solar Calendar Stones, positioned by local engineer, Keith Hunter, to show precisely where the sun rises and sets at the solstices and the equinox.

 Grid Reference: SK 28356 54381

-Talking of dark skies did you show support for WWF Earth Hour on Saturday 30th March?
-Hundreds of landmarks across the UK switched off their lights as a visual display of their commitment to the future of our planet – The Shard, Piccadilly Circus, Big Ben, London Eye, Buckingham Palace, and Edinburgh Castle to name a few.
+Talking of dark skies it's easy to get involved in WWF Earth Hour on Saturday 27th March?
+At 8.30pm hundreds of landmarks across the UK switch off their lights as a visual display of their commitment to the future of our planet – The Shard, Piccadilly Circus, Big Ben, London Eye, Buckingham Palace, and Edinburgh Castle to name a few.

-The world’s most iconic landmarks also switched lights off to show support – such as the Sydney Opera House, Empire State Building, the Eiffel Tower and the Taj Mahal.
-And millions of you switched off too! #EarthHourUK
+It's a global commitment and the world’s most iconic landmarks also switch lights off to show support – such as the Sydney Opera House, Empire State Building, the Eiffel Tower and the Taj Mahal.

 Growing support for Earth Hour has helped WWF find solutions for the environmental challenges faced the world over.
 This includes influencing national climate policies, planting new forests in Uganda, and banning plastic in the Galapago.